Drupal 7 end-of-life frequently asked questions

 It is flexible and it is easy to integrate third-party tools such as customer relationship management software or inbound marketing platforms.

-Because Drupal 9 requires an up-to-date hosting environment with the most recent PHP database engine or key-value store, it is faster than Drupal 7 and Drupal 8.
+Because Drupal 10 requires an up-to-date hosting environment with the most recent PHP database engine or key-value store, it is faster than Drupal 7.

-Content modelling has been simplified, so Drupal 9 is great for content-heavy web applications.
-CKEditor, a new text editor, is now available in Drupal 8 and Drupal 9 core, and provides users with many WYSIWYG editing features that were previously only available through extensions.
+Content modelling has been simplified, so Drupal 10 is great for content-heavy web applications.
+CKEditor, a new text editor, provides users with many WYSIWYG editing features that were previously only available through extensions.

-CKEditor 5 will be available in Drupal 10, and looks amazing!
+CKEditor 5 is available in Drupal 10, and looks amazing!
 Other features are responsive images, improved multilingual capabilities, JSON:API and more modules out-of-the-box.

 A module is a piece of code which can be independently created and maintained for a specific function.
 This can include anything from an accessibility scanner to a YouTube gallery.